Pharmacists advised to check legal status of CBD products before supply or risk indemnity breach

 The National Pharmacy Association has warned that pharmacists should be carrying out a broad range of checks before supplying cannabis-based products.

-Pharmacists selling or supplying cannabis-based products for medicinal use (CBPM) or cannabidiol (CBD)-containing products must check the status of the product or risk not being protected by indemnity insurance, the National Pharmacy Association (NPA) has warned.
+Pharmacists selling or supplying cannabis-based products for medical use (CBPM) or cannabidiol (CBD)-containing products must check the status of the product or risk not being protected by indemnity insurance, the National Pharmacy Association (NPA) has warned.

 In a superintendent update published on 3 July 2019, Leyla Hannbeck, director of pharmacy at the NPA, said that before supplying any cannabis or CBD-containing products, pharmacists should check whether the product is a registered medicinal product, a controlled drug, a food supplement or an unlicensed special, before they supply it.